Ultracold Bose gases in disorder potentials with spatiotemporal dynamics

 To study the response of thermal clouds to the dynamic disorder, we prepare samples with \num{3.4e5} molecules with ${a=\SI{1524}{\bohrradii}}$ (\si{\bohrradii} is the Bohr radius) in a trap with harmonic frequencies ${\omega_x,\omega_y,\omega_z=2\pi\times(\num{498}, \num{22.1}, \num{340})~\si{\hertz}}$ at a temperature of ${T = \SI{590}{\nano\kelvin}}$.
 Following the end of the evaporation ramp, the cloud is allowed to relax for \SI{500}{\milli\second} to ensure thermal equilibrium.
 In order to minimize excitations in the gas, we increase the potential of the dynamic speckle during a \SI{50}{\milli\second} linear ramp to its final value of ${\vavg/\boltzmann=\SI{30.5}{\nano\kelvin}\ll T}$, where $\boltzmann$ is the Boltzmann constant.
 After a variable hold time ${\ds\leq \SI{180}{\milli\second}}$, the speckle is extinguished during \SI{50}{\milli\second}, and we take an absorption image of the trapped cloud.
 We extract the temperature by fitting a Bose-enhanced Gaussian function~\cite{Ketterle1999} to the integrated column-density distribution.
 We observe that the cloud temperature $T$ is proportional to the hold time $\ds$ and the slope, i.e., the heating rate ${P=\dder T/\dder \ds}$, grows with increasing $1/\tauc$, see \Cref{fig:figure2}.
 The heating rate is extracted by fitting a linear function to the data.
 We compare these results to a numerical simulation of classical, noninteracting point particles with thermal velocity distribution in a dynamic, homogeneous speckle in two dimensions~\cite{supps}.
 The dimensional reduction is facilitated by the anisotropic speckle, which allows to neglect the much weaker potential gradients along the $z$-axis as compared to the $xy$-plane.
 The heating rates from this simulation (\Cref{fig:figure2}~(b)) yield good agreement with the experimental data.
-From this, we infer that the heating is intrinsically a single-particle effect, which is not modified by the elastic molecule-molecule scattering at a rate of \SI{11}{\per\milli\second} or inelastic collisions.
-Developing a microscopic model provides further insight.
-It describes the heating process in terms of a random walk in momentum space.
-For the limiting case ${\boltzmann T \gg \vavg}$, which is realized in the experiment, single particles travel on almost straight trajectories through the time-dependent potential.
-Each time a particle with momentum $p$ traverses a speckle grain, it experiences a "kick", changing its momentum by an amount ${\Delta p \ll p}$ that is proportional to the change in potential height during flyby~\cite{supps}.
-Due to the random spatial distribution and height of the grains, the particle experiences a series of kicks in random directions, performing a random walk~\cite{pearsonProblem1905}.
+We conclude that the heating is intrinsically a single-particle effect, not modified by the elastic molecule-molecule scattering at a rate of \SI{11}{\per\milli\second} or inelastic collisions.
+Moreover, we develop a microscopic heating model based on a random walk in momentum space for the limiting case ${\boltzmann T \gg \vavg}$, which is realized in the experiment.
+Single particles travel on almost straight trajectories, and experience "kicks" with momentum change ${\Delta p \ll p}$ from the time-dependent potential.
 The resulting heating rate is given by